SE is a national change management approach to increase nonprofit resources and sustainability through workforce transformation.

 * will be in person

-Daniel has a B.A. in political science and history from Macalester College.
-He studied international and public administration at the Maxwell School for Citizenship and Public Affairs at Syracuse University, and completed an executive development program at George Washington University.
+Daniel has worked with nonprofits including RTI International, The Nature Conservancy, and IPAS, while serving on multiple boards and volunteering locally.
+He holds a B.A. in Political Science and History from Macalester College, studied international and public administration at Syracuse University’s Maxwell School, and completed an executive development program at George Washington University.

-Ken is a highly versatile Talent Consultant with over 35 years of experience driving organizational performance and leadership excellence.
-Known for his collaborative and results-focused approach, Ken designs and delivers innovative Organizational and Leadership Development, Performance Improvement, and Executive Coaching solutions that strengthen leadership capability, enhance team effectiveness, and achieve sustainable results across all organizational levels.
+Ken is a versatile Talent Consultant with over 35 years of experience driving organizational performance and leadership excellence.
+He designs and delivers Organizational and Leadership Development, Performance Improvement, and Executive Coaching solutions that enhance leadership capability, team effectiveness, and sustainable results across all levels.
+Recently retired,